gdromard/keepitsimple/README.md

 Better than words, try it.

-A demo will be soon available.
+A demo is available here for [english]http://gdromard.github.com/heepitsimple/demo-en.html), or here for [french]http://gdromard.github.com/heepitsimple/demo.html).

 Bug tracker